 REL 495 Seminar in Religion (3) Topics pre-announced each semester.
 Pre: upper division standing or consent.
 Repeatable one time.
 DH

 REL 499 Directed Reading or Research (V) Repeatable up to six credits.
+A-F only.
 Pre: consent of instructor and department chair.

-REL 500 Master's Plan B/C Studies (1) Enrollment for degree completion.
-Pre: master's Plan B candidate with consent.
+REL 500 Master’s Plan B/C Studies (1) Enrollment for degree completion.
+Satisfactory/Unsatisfactory only.
+Pre: master’s Plan B candidate with consent.

 REL 600 History and Theory of the Study of Religion (3) Survey of development of history of religions; application of methodologies from anthropology, history, philosophy, political science, psychology, and sociology.

 REL 625 Applied Methods in the Study of Religion (3) Practicum in methods of research, argument, and discourse in scholarly writing about selected topics in religious studies.
 Repeatable one time.
 A-F only.
 Pre: 600 and restricted to graduate students in Religion only; or consent.